 Most of my dreams are about logistics—nightmares, in most ways, but of the most banal sort.
-I’m trying to catch a plane.
+Logistical nightmares, but not what most people mean when they use that phrase.
+Examples: I’m trying to catch a plane.
 I’m late and trying to get in touch to say so but can’t.
 I fear my alarm won’t go off which will make me late (this one actually wakes me up, acting as an alarm clock but not at the right time).
 And so forth.

 “Casey would waltz with a strawberry blonde and the band played on…”